functionless/eventual-website/docs/reference/messaging/socket.md

 eventual get service --service <your-service-name>
 ```

-You should see a list of available endpoints:
+You should see a list of available endpoints like below.
+Copy the `mySocket` web socket endpoint in to your environment variables.

 ```sh
 API Gateway: https://12345678.execute-api.us-east-1.amazonaws.com